-- The 2nd referee immediately notifies a number of people to come to the court: FIVB Technical Delegate, FIVB Referee Coach and FIVB Medical Delegate if present. - It is desirable that the 2nd referee is the one to actively search for these above listed people, which ultimately may require leaving the playing area or to make use of a Walkie-Talkie.
-The 1st referee shall maintain supervision of the ill player. - It is acceptable that the ill player remains in a fixed position on the court if indicated.
-The player can also move freely within the playing court or free zone or go to the respective team area. - If requested by the medical personnel in attendance, with the approval by the 1st referee, the ill player may be allowed to leave the court if the assistance necessary cannot be provided within the playing area.
-This may occur in some situations.
-A player who must leave the court area shall be accompanied by the 2nd referee (or Referee Coach, or reserve referee if applicable). - The 1st referee (or alternatively the official who has accompanied the athlete) actively supervises the process aiming at the injured player to return to position within the required recovery time. - The 2nd referee monitors that the ill player's team-mate and the opponents remain on the playing court or free zone or go to their respective team's area.
+- The 2nd referee monitors that the injured player's team-mate and the opponents remain on the playing court or free zone or go to their respective team's area.
 Players are entitled to use balls during this time. - The 2nd referee should during the recovery time also verify that all the details have been recorded correctly by the scorer.
 Special attention must be given in case no e-scoresheet software applies. - Players should be informed of the elapsed time during the "recovery interruption".
-The 1st referee informs the ill player and the medical personnel while the 2nd referee is responsible to inform the ill player's team-mate and the opponents. - At the completion of the "recovery interruption" the 1st referee shall move back to the stand, with the 2nd referee asking the ill player to return to their position on the court, followed by indicating to the official scorer the nature of the "recovery interruption severe weather) ensuring that the recording of the required details on the score sheet are accurate. - Note that the ending of the recovery time will be signalled by the buzzer after the maximum authorized 5 minutes have been exhausted, or otherwise by the whistle of the 1st referee immediately after treatment is declared complete by the official medical personnel, or if no treatment can be provided, or when the player declares that he/she is ready to resume play.
+The 1st referee informs the injured player and the medical personnel, while the 2nd referee is responsible to inform the injured player's team-mate and the opponents. - At the completion of the "recovery interruption" the 1st referee shall move back to the stand, with the 2nd referee asking the injured player to return to their position on the court, followed by indicating to the official scorer the nature of the "recovery interruption" (non-blood injury; illness in relation to severe weather conditions; use of toilets) ensuring that the recording of the required details on the score sheet is accurate. - Note that the ending of the recovery time will be signaled by the buzzer after the maximum authorized 5 minutes have been exhausted, or otherwise by the whistle of the 1st referee immediately after treatment is declared complete by the official medical personnel, or if no treatment can be provided, or when the player declares that he/she is ready to resume play.